Multi-point distribution of discrete time periodic TASEP: Summation identities of eigenfunctions

 We calculate the sum in two different ways: from right to left or from left to right.
 Namely we set

 and

-Then clearly $S^{r\to \ell}_M=S^{\ell\to r}_M $ since they represent the same sum.
+Then clearly $S^{r\to \ell}_M=S^{\ell\to r}_M $.
 Now the two sums are calculated by calculating the (almost) geometric sums one by one either from left to right or vice versa.
 There are $2^n$ terms in total for both sums since every single term produces two terms after performing the geometric sum once.
-Each of the terms consists of a factor of the form $\prod_{j= n-k+1}^{n} z_j^{M-n+1}$ for some $0\leq k\leq n$ where $k=0$ corresponds to the terms consisting no such factor.
+Each of the terms contains of a factor of the form $\prod_{j= n-k+1}^{n} z_j^{M-n+1}$ for some $0\leq k\leq n$ where $k=0$ corresponds to the terms containing no such factor.
 For each $k$ we combine all the terms with the same factor $\prod_{j= n-k+1}^{n} z_j^{M-n+1}$ and write

 and